-Among the Goals for BRCF is that the property be recognized as a resource for community education and outreach.
-The property provides excellent opportunities as an outdoor classroom for area schools, non-profit organizations, clubs, area businesses and adult education.
-By engaging the broader community in education and outreach programs we hope to foster an appreciation for the role the BRCF, and the natural world in general, plays in clean water, healthy forests, wildlife habitat and outdoor recreation.
-Further, through BRCF education and outreach we strive to develop a greater understanding of how natural lands can be utilized and managed to benefit local communities.
+A key goal of BRCF is that it be used as a resource for both town and regional community education and outreach activities.
+The property provides excellent opportunities as an outdoor classroom for area schools, non-profit organizations, clubs, area businesses, and adult education.
+Engaging the broader community in education and outreach programs at BRC demonstrates how a "Community Forest" can contribute to clean water, healthy forests, wildlife habitat, and outdoor recreation.

-Both SELT and MMRG are already using the BRCF in their outreach and education programs, as referenced previously in the Community Engagement section.
+Both SELT and MMRG are already using the BRCF in their outreach and education programs.
 SELT, as the owner of the BRCF, is the main partner in its management.
 Other core partners are MMRG, MMLA, UNH Cooperative Extension, the Powder Mill Snowmobile Club, and the Town of New Durham through its Conservation Commission and Recreation Department.
-Representatives of these organizations serve on the Steering Committee and will remain involved as the Steering Committee transitions to the Management Committee.
+Representatives of these organizations serve on the Management Committee.
 Education and outreach programs by core partners will continue annually.
 These efforts, such as birding field trips, can also add to our knowledge of the BRCF.
-As part of their outreach activities, SELT will develop property maps for recreationists and other users showing trails and significant features, as well as other information pertaining to the BRCF.
-Initially this information will be available on web pages hosted by SELT with links to key partners.
+As part of their outreach activities, SELT has developed property maps for recreationists and other users showing trails and significant features, as well as other information pertaining to the BRCF.
+This information is available on web pages hosted by SELT with links to key partners.